diva-exchange/diva/README.md

 Now get the diva repository via clone _or_ download:

-* clone the diva repository: `git clone https://codeberg.org/diva.exchange/diva.git ~/diva.exchange/diva`
+* clone the diva repository: `git clone --branch develop https://codeberg.org/diva.exchange/diva.git ~/diva.exchange/diva`

 _or_

-* [download](https://codeberg.org/diva.exchange/diva/archive/master.zip) and unpack the code repository to your local device.
+* [download](https://codeberg.org/diva.exchange/diva/archive/develop.zip) and unpack the code repository to your local device.

    We assume that you store the downloaded repository within your User folder, which is usually located here: